captn3m0/captn3m0.github.com/_posts/2012-12-27-sdslabs-personal-blog-post.md

 It is difficult to distil into words the awesome learning experience I had with all these people.
 Going to chapos, thinking about how we could expand.
 What else awesome stuff we could do?
 One night hackathons, where we coded awesome stuff.

-And I started to work on [muzi](https://sdslabs.co.in/muzi/), which was to be _my application_.
-It stands at 811 commits today, with over
-200 issues in our project management system.
+And I started to work on Muzi, which was to be _my application_.
+It stands at 811 commits today, with over 200 issues in our project management system.
  I went into the development knowing PHP and bits of AJAX, and came out a JQuery fanboy.
 Muzi has been my primary music player for almost an year now.
 It feels awesome to listen to music on a music player you coded.
 The initial version was